2023 SEO Statistics: Local, Content, Linkbuilding, Etc.

-SEO is constantly changing 100’s of times in 100’s of little ways.
+SEO is constantly changing 100’s of times in 100’s little ways.
 It’s considered one of the most challenging digital marketing disciplines because of its complexity and scope.

 SEO is a highly technical discipline at its heart, but it incorporates the creative and social aspects of marketing as well.
 SEO professionals need to be good not just at optimizing websites, but also at content creation and relationship-building.
 It’s not enough to have a website that just runs fast and looks good, you also have to provide content that’s valuable to your audience, and have a backlink profile that demonstrates that other websites trust you.